xetus-oss/salt-win-ossec-module/README.md

 ## Example sls

-The example state below ensures ossec is installed, registered with the server, and running.
+The example state below ensures the ossec-agent is installed, registered with the server, and running.

 ```
 ossec-agent: